National Independence Day (Poland): Historical background

 The restoration of Poland's independence was gradual.
 On 5 November 1916 the Act of 5th November was released in order to create the Regency Kingdom of Poland.
 On 14 January 1917 the Provisional Council of State had started its activity.
 On 12 November 1917 the Regency Council took over the head of state duties.
 Following the defeat of the occupying forces, the Poles seized military and civil power, building the foundations of their future state.
 On 7 October 1918 the Regency Council announced Poland's independence.
 On 23 October 1918 the government with the prime minister Józef Świeżyński was established, without approval by the German authorities.
 On 28 October 1918 the Polish Liquidation Committee was formed in Kraków.
 The Committee seized power from the Austrians in Galicia and Cieszyn Silesia.
 A few days later they succeeded in disarming the Austrian forces using members of the secret Polish Military Organisation as well as legionnaires and young people.
 In 1 November the branches of the Polish Military Organization began disarming German and Austrian soldiers.
 On 6/7 November 1918 in Lublin, Ignacy Daszyński established the Provisional People's Government of the Republic of Poland.
 The government was made up of representatives from the Polish Socialist Party (PPS), the Polish Social Democratic Party (PPSD) and the Polish People's Party "Wyzwolenie" (Liberation).
 At the same time the Government troops disarmed the occupying forces around the city of Kielce and Lublin.
 It was at this point that the country's future head of state, Józef Piłsudski, returned to Poland after incarceration by the Germans.

 Crucial to restoring independence was the defeat in the war of all three of the occupying powers.
 Russia was plunged into the confusion of revolution and civil war, Austria-Hungary disintegrated and went into decline, and the German Empire bowed to pressure from the forces of the Entente.
 For Poles, this was a unique opportunity to reclaim their independence.

 On 10 November Józef Piłsudski came to Warsaw, previously released from prison in Magdeburg, where he was enthusiastically met by the population of the capital and saw the mass disarmament of the occupying forces across the whole of Poland.
-On 11th was appointed Commander in Chief by the Regency Council and was entrusted with creating a national government for the restored Polish State, forming a new centralized government and soon calling parliamentary elections.
+On 11th Piłsudski was appointed Commander-in-chief by the Regency Council and was entrusted with creating a national government for the restored Polish State, forming a new centralized government and soon calling parliamentary elections.
 On 16 November Józef Piłsudski signed a telegram notifying the creation of an independent Polish State.
 The telegram was sent by radio to the leaders of the superpowers and to all of the warring or neutral governments three days later with the use of equipment from the Warsaw Citadel, just after exiting the German troops.
 On 17 November, following the resignation of Ignacy Daszyński, Józef Piłsudski appointed Jędrzej Moraczewski as the prime minister.